angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

-A more realistic estimate would be based on 80% of the fairing volume being available.
-In this case, the areal packing density is **79 m²/m³**.
+Again, as was the case with the solar arrays, a more realistic estimate would be based on 80% of the fairing volume being usable which would lead to **79 m²/m³** as the areal packing density.
 ### Clarifications of whitepaper on radiator performance

 Previously, we calculated the **solar power density** as: